 Angie Chong invites people into her own home to share food, so that she can pass on her heritage and knowledge.
 It is not only the act of sharing that is magical, but also the pleasure one can take when the bequeathed knowledge is used to leave a positive and lasting impact on cherished friends, family, and maybe - if it happens enough - our communities, and one day, the world.

-And so the classes, workshops and courses, where we invite the best and most influential people in the world to present at, and to act as a conduit to pass on knowledge and heritage to a willing and mindfully curious audience.
+And so the classes, workshops and courses, where we invite the best and most influential people in the world to present at, act as a conduit to pass on knowledge and heritage to a willing and mindfully curious audience.
 It’s an invitation that brings together people who believe in the the idea of sparking an eagerness to learn, so that together, we can propel a tidal wave of transformation that impacts not only on our own lives, but the lives of those who surround us, and then our communities.

 It is a surprising thing.
 A surprising feeling.
 And it appeals to the human need to learn, to share, and to experience.

 Good talk and at times insightful but on multiple occasions it did stray from the topic on community.
 Hosts could have help bring it back with their questions.
 To really make use of the time (especially being a Friday evening), I would have liked to see another speaker round the subject up and talk about all important online community.